ChipUSM/osic-stacks/README.md

 ## Highlights

-- Simple by design, intended for ease to use.
+- Intended for ease to use, have your tools integrate tightly with your PDK.
 - IC design tools evolve quickly, a rolling release distribution allows you to have the latest version of your tool set.
 - Docker images can be heavy, thus these images are distributed in stacks, choose the best fit for your task.
 - Flexible, these containers doesn't restrict you to extend your development environment, feel free to install your own packages.
+- Choose between running your applications in a custom linux environment in your web browser or natively in your current desktop environment.

 ## Stacks